How To Choose The Right Paint

 Often when starting a paint job, people tend to decide on their preferred colour choice first, but choosing the right paint type can be just as important to give you those additional short and long term benefits.

-The type of paint you will need mainly depends on the paint project taking place.
+The type of paint and paint colours you will need mainly depends on the paint project taking place.
 Are you painting a room in your house and if so what room?
 Are you looking to upcycle a piece of furniture?
 Or are you wanting to give your skirting boards a bit of TLC?

 The answer to these questions will determine the ideal paint type that should be used.

 You will find a range of Johnstone’s paint types suited to each of the below jobs / applications, so once you know the project you are working on it’s a good starting point to narrow down to the correct paint collection.